toeverything/blocksuite/packages/docs/block-schema.md

 ## Flavour & Props

+Key takeaways for this part:

-The flavour of the block is a string that uniquely identifies the block.
+- The `flavour` of the block is a string that uniquely identifies the block.
 You can think of it as the name of the block.

-The props of the block are some attributes that the block has.
+- The `props` of the block are some attributes that the block has.
 They can be updated by some user actions.
 And they can be used to render the block.
 Some typical props are `text`, `level`, `url`, `src`, etc.

-You can use most of the primitive types in the props.
+- You can use most of the primitive types in the props.
 But you should not use `undefined` or `null` in the props.

-And we also support some special types in the props, called `internal` types.
+- We also support some special types in the props, called `internal` types.
 The internal types are used to describe some internal data structures of the block.

-`internal.Text` is a special type that represents the text of the block.
+- `internal.Text` is a special type that represents the text of the block.
 It represents [Y.Text](https://docs.yjs.dev/api/shared-types/y.text) in the Yjs.

-You can also use arrays and objects in the props.
+- You can also use arrays and objects in props.

 ## Schema Relations